SEND Information Report

 Data is gathered termly and scrutinised by both senior and middle leaders.
 Data collection is followed by professional conversations with teachers to ensure that there are realistic yet challenging expectations for pupils and that needs are being met.

 The Chief Executive Officer also reports to the Governors each term and the Governing Body monitor and challenge what they have been informed about and/or have seen as evidence in practice.
-This is further supported (through the structure of governance) by Local Advisory Boards (LABS), who meet with Heads of School at a campus level.

 The schools are also subject to an Ofsted inspection every 3-5 years.
 We also update our Self-Evaluation Framework (SEF) on an annual basis, which includes external moderation and advice from external specialists.